Choosing Your Nursery Colours

 Blue

 Subtle blues are cooling and calming and are ideal for little ones that struggle to sleep well or get to sleep.
 Tantrum prone children are said to benefit from a blue environment.
 Very dark shades are said to be depressing and should be used sparingly.
-Very bright blues can be energizing.
+Very bright blues can be energising.

 White